Can I Take Out a Personal Loan While Unemployed?

 At its most simple, a personal loan is when a lending institution pays out a lump sum of money to a borrower, who then pays back the amount owed plus interest over a predetermined period of time.

 Unlike a mortgage or student loan, personal loans aren’t tied to a specific expense.
-In other words, someone might take out a personal loan to cover the cost of paying for a dream wedding, to remodel a kitchen, or to cover living expenses during a time with low cash flow.
+In other words, someone might take out a personal loan to cover the cost of paying for a dream wedding, to remodel a kitchen, or to cover living expenses during a time with low cash flow, such as during unemployment.
+There are even emergency loans when the unexpected happens.

-Personal loan amounts can range from $1,000 to $100,000, depending on the lender’s guidelines, the amount a borrower requests, and the borrower’s creditworthiness.
-While the lender pays out the amount of the loan in one lump sum to the borrower (minus any origination fee), the borrower pays back the loan over time in installments, often over a period of 12 to 60 months.
+Personal Loans: Personal loan amounts can range from $1,000 to $100,000, depending on the lender’s guidelines, the amount a borrower requests, and the borrower’s creditworthiness.
+While the lender pays out the amount of the loan in one lump sum to the borrower (minus any origination fee), the borrower pays back the loan over time in monthly installments, often over a period of two to seven years.

 Personal loans are generally unsecured loans, which means they do not use collateral to secure the loan.
 Instead, lenders may look at borrowers’ creditworthiness to determine the risk in lending to them and their personal loan interest rate.